Louis Litif: Criminal career

 He wasn't a big guy, maybe five seven and 185 pounds, of Arab descent.
 He had a wife and a couple of kids, and a three decker townhouse on East Broadway and H. I was friendly with his daughter Luanne, who was a few years younger than me.
 That night, as always, he was talking in his obnoxious loud voice.
 Even when there were 400 people in the bar, you always knew Louie was there.

-Litif became more violent beginning in the late 1970s.
+Litif became more violent, beginning in the late 1970s.
 In 1975, he was arrested and convicted for pistol whipping an individual with a .357 Magnum which he carried in the waistband of his pants and pulled out whenever he had the urge.

 Eventually, Boston newspapers reported that Litif was suspected of shooting a man named Lip Mongelio six times after an argument, in the alley outside Hap's Lounge, the bar Litif co-owned with fellow bookmaker, James Matera.
 The doctors at Boston City Hospital were able to save Litif's alleged victim.
 According to Weeks, Litif had never shot anyone before and began walking toward the police station, intending to turn himself in.
 However, he was intercepted by Bulger, who calmed him down and drove him home.
-It was alleged Bulger sent an associate of his to convince Mongolia to not press charges against Litif.
+It was alleged Bulger sent an associate of his to convince Mongelio to not press charges against Litif.